ortus-docs/coldbox-docs/testing/index.md

 > **Info** The `--saveDev` flag tells CommandBox to save TestBox locally only for testing purposes as it will not be used to send TestBox for production (http://commandbox.ortusbooks.com/content/packages/dependencies.html)

+Please also note that CommandBox ships with tons of commands for interacting with TestBox and ColdBox testing classes.
+You can explore them by issuing the following commands or viewing the latest CommandBox API Docs (http://apidocs.ortussolutions.com/commandbox/current)

 ## Benefits
 It might be that testing is tedious and takes time to get into the flow of Behavior/Test Driven Development.
 However, there are incredible benefits to testing: